hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/2300-setof.md

 ---
 # SET OF

-SET OF is a data type which defines attributes that are a set of data elements.
-All elements must contain the same data type.
+SET OF is a data type, similar to an array in other languages, which defines attributes that are a collection of items or data elements.
+All values must be a scalar data type or, in certain circumstances, datasets.
 Indexing in SET OF start with 1.
 Since data isn't distributed it has to fit in memory.
+SET can also be defined in brackets `[ ]` without the need of a dataset.

 ## Syntax